Why Google Ads Accounts Succeed and Fail [DATA]

 In fact, our results are strikingly similar to those reported by Wordstream.
 Every 1-point increase in quality score reduces cost-per-conversion by 12.84%.
 Every 1-point decrease in quality score increases cost-per-conversion by 12.84%.

 It turns out that a quality score-based model explains a mere 1.2% of the variability in the data (R2 = 0.012).
 To make matters worse, the data has a ρ-value of 0.46!

 And, it explains why improving your quality score often does little to improve your cost-per-conversion.

 If you are wasting 75.8% of your ad spend to begin with, improving your quality score isn’t going to lower your cost-per-conversion by much.

 However, if you’ve eliminated most of your wasted ad spend, a higher quality score will reduce your cost-per-click and—by extension—your cost-per-conversion.

 What You Can Do With This Data

-Fortunately, understanding how wasted ad spend affects the performance of your AdWords account gives you a huge leg up on the competition.
+Fortunately, understanding how wasted ad spend affects the performance of your Google Ads account gives you a huge leg up on the competition.